kylemaxxwell/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-### A new factor variable in the dataset with two levels  weekday and weekend indicating whether a given date is a weekday or weekend day
+### A new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day

 ```r
 adinter[, week := factor(ifelse(wday(datetime) %in% c(1, 7), "weekend", "weekday"))]